 If you’re new to investing, we can show you where to begin.
 And it doesn’t cost much to get started.
 With HSBC, you can invest with £50 per month.
 Eligibility criteria and fees apply.

 The future can always feel uncertain.
-Especially, if you don’t know exactly what you want to be doing in 10, 20, even 30 years’ time.
+Most of us don’t know what we'll want to be doing in 10, 20 or 30 years’ time.